What to do With a Maturing CD: Decide What's Next

 Make a Plan and Make it Happen

-You have a brief window—often ten days or so—to decide what to do and provide instructions to your bank.
-Doing nothing usually means the CD will renew: You start over with another CD that has the same term as before.
-But that’s not necessarily your best option, and it’s always best to proactively choose what happens to your money instead of letting the bank do it for you.
+You may have a grace period—often ten days or so—to decide what to do and provide instructions to your bank.
+Doing nothing usually results in the CD renewing automatically: You start over with another CD that has the same term as before.
+But renewing is not necessarily your best option, and it’s always wise to proactively choose what happens to your money instead of letting your bank do it for you.

 Time to Evaluate

 When your CD comes due, take the opportunity to evaluate your financial goals and your current financial position.

 How are things going?
 Do you want to keep that cash in a CD, or would it be better to put the money elsewhere?
 When you originally bought the CD, perhaps it made perfect sense, but several years may have passed since then, and a lot can change during that time.
 If you end up reinvesting into another CD (or allowing your bank to do it for you), make sure it’s a conscious decision—not a default option.

 Evaluating your finances also helps you avoid treating your CD proceeds like money you found in an old pair of jeans.
 According to the “House Money effect,” people are tempted to splurge with “found” money.
 But you might need that cash for specific goals.
 Remember why you bought the CD in the first place.
 Perhaps it was for a down payment, your next car, or a safety net for life’s surprises.

 You don’t have to decide right away.
 If you need time to think about it, move the money to a savings account while you explore options.
 You can reinvest in a CD if and when you’re ready.
 Unless your bank provides an incentive for renewing automatically, a temporary pause may not affect your finances.